metoppv/improver/doc/source/frontpage.rst

    :alt: Build Status

-IMPROVER_ is an open source project being led by the Met Office in the UK to create a probabilistic post processing system for ensemble weather prediction models.
+IMPROVER_ is an open source project being led by the Met Office in the UK to create a probabilistic post-processing system for ensemble weather prediction models.
 The aim is to extract the best possible probabilistic forecasts from multiple ensemble models, combining data from convection permitting and parameterised forecasts into a seamless blend.

 .. _IMPROVER: https://github.com/metoppv/improver